 EnvironmentThe Cruising Yacht Club of South Australia is committed to maintaining a high standard of environmental management while continually striving to be a leader in the provision of sustainable environmental facilities, including alternative energy.
-To this end, the Club has implemented an Environmental Management System, Quality Policy and Safety Policy to ensure we meet all legislative requirements and exceed the legitimate expectations of our members through service of the highest standard.
-Please click on the links below to view our policies.

 The Rubbish Area is located south of the Trolley Bay for the disposal of general waste and recyclable materials.
 The Waste Oil Station is located at the rear of the Rubbish Area.
 Facilities are available for the disposal of waste oil, oily rags, batteries and coolant.